-'Holds And blocks' In UNSC Sanctions Committees Are 'Disguised Vetoes': India
+'Holds and blocks' in UNSC Sanctions Committees are 'disguised vetoes': India

 Last month, India presented a detailed model on behalf of the G4 nations of Brazil, Germany, Japan and itself for Security Council reform.

 The G4 model proposes that the Security Council’s membership increase from the current 15 to 25-26, by adding six permanent and four or five non-permanent members.
-(Agencies)
+(PTI)